TimMJN/Arduino-Euclidean-Rhythm-Generator/README.md

 A [short demonstration](https://youtu.be/4AOBJ-tzH3Y) is available on YouTube.
 View the [schematics](arduino_euclidean_rhythm_generator_schematic/arduino_euclidean_rhythm_generator.pdf) and [bill of materials](https://htmlpreview.github.io/?https://github.com/TimMJN/Arduino-Euclidean-Rhythm-Generator/blob/main/arduino_euclidean_rhythm_generator_schematic/arduino_euclidean_rhythm_generator_BOM.html) on this repository.

+An optional CV expander module is available, which adds 4 CV inputs.
+By default, they are configured to affect the number of hits and rotation of the first two channels.

 # Frequently Asked Questions
 ## The build
 #### Do you have PCBs / panels available?